Windsurf foiling & wing foiling – aren’t they more or less the same thing?

 Windsurf manouvres vs windfoil manouvres.

 Once foiling and in control, sustaining ride height and reacting efficiently to gusts, the next step is learning how to go round corners – or gybe if you will.
-This is where the efficiency of a windsurf sail vs the inefficieny of a wing play out the opposite way.
+This is where the efficiency of a windsurf sail vs the inefficiencies of a wing play out the opposite way.
+Check out the videos below for examples of both wing and windfoil moves.

 To be a good windsurf foiler you need to have a fairly good grasp of windsurfing – at least to intermediate level.
 Wingin’ on the other hand needs no real prior experience which is why it’s so appealing to many.
 The wing isn’t as critical to sheeting angles as a windsurf sail, plus, the ability to depower so much means round bends (with a big, early lifting and gliding foil) is much easier to achieve.
 So much so that some wingers get this dialled in a few sessions.
 Windsurf foil gybing takes a little longer.